ppy/osu-wiki/news/2021-12-16-project-loved-december-2021.md

 141 – 183.3 BPM, 2:39 | 5.19★, 5.61★, 6.04★, 6.47★\
 *description written by [RandomeLoL](https://osu.ppy.sh/users/7080063)*

-Maybe you're an avid \[Bayonetta](https://www.youtube.com/watch?v=xYu8EKEbWP4) fan and recognized this amazing remaster of \[*Frank Sinatra - Fly Me To The Moon*](https://www.youtube.com/watch?v=Y2rDb4Ur2dw).
+Maybe you're an avid [Bayonetta](https://www.youtube.com/watch?v=xYu8EKEbWP4) fan and recognized this amazing remaster of [*Frank Sinatra - Fly Me To The Moon*](https://www.youtube.com/watch?v=Y2rDb4Ur2dw).
 Maybe you're simply an Evangelion fan that couldn't be bothered skipping the endings.
-Perhaps you are just a connoisseur of the Spanish mania charting scene [i\](spoilers: there are none!)[/i\].
+Perhaps you are just a connoisseur of the Spanish mania charting scene *(spoilers: there are none!)*.
 Or finally, you might have stumbled upon some [juicy cola pack](https://etternaonline.com/pack/93499) before.

 Whatever the reason might be, it does not excuse the fact that this is Ska's debut in the Loved section with one of their most recognizable and enjoyable files out there!
 The chart itself is really fun.
 For those looking for both a speedy, tiresome, and technical challenge, here's a good contender for that.
 And how could we forget about rates, in case you think your arms are still usable moving up the rates.